 The GDPR is a regulation passed by the European Union (EU) that was introduced on 25 May 2018.
 It relates to the protection of the personal data of individuals, such as their names, email addresses, phone numbers, identification numbers etc. This regulation provides more rights and protections to individuals.
 It also places more obligations on businesses when it comes to transparency, security and accountability in processing personal data.

 What is Indeed doing to comply with GDPR?

 The GDPR has introduced stronger rights and protections for individuals as well as creating new obligations for businesses in terms of how they process individuals’ personal data.
 We are excited about doing what is best for our users have introduced any necessary changes to ensure full adherence to the GDPR.

-Indeed will also continue to employ applicable privacy principles provided for in the GDPR, and have introduced any necessary changes to support additional user rights and satisfy all of our obligations under GDPR.
+Indeed also employs applicable privacy principles, and has introduced certain changes to support additional user rights and satisfy all of our obligations.
 Some example of those changes are set out below.

 - We will continue to increase transparency and communication with our users to provide you with as clear an understanding as possible about how your personal data is processed.